ciii1/Asca-language/docs/docs.md

 ### About

-Asca is a language that aims to remove all the unnecesary high level abstractions to let you gain control of your program.
+Asca is a language that aims to remove all the unnecesary high level abstractions to let you gain more control of your program.

 ### Basics

 #### Principles
-There are principles that you need to remember while writing asca:
+There are two main principles that asca operates on:
 - every value is treated the same.
 Meaning that a float will be treated the same as an int.
 - a type is used to differentiate those values; it stricts you from doing operations on different type.